SciTools/iris/docs/iris/src/developers_guide/contributing_testing.rst

 Test categories
 ***************

-.. todo:: BILL: legacy tests? can this be removed?

-There are three categories of tests within Iris:
+There are two main categories of tests within Iris:

  - :ref:`testing.unit_test`
  - :ref:`testing.integration`
- - Legacy tests

 Ideally, all code changes should be accompanied by one or more unit tests, and by zero or more integration tests.
-And where possible, new tests should not be added to the legacy tests.

 But if in any doubt about what tests to add or how to write them please feel free to submit a pull-request in any state and ask for assistance.